 Weald Village Design Statement (VDS) and Parish Plan (PP)

-Please put your responses in the box at the side of the Community Shop by the end of the month.
+Last few days to give your responses!
+Please put your responses in the box at the side of the Community Shop.
 Spare paper copies to fill in are in the shop.
 If you’d prefer to answer the questions on-line please follow one of the links below:

 main survey is https://www.surveymonkey.co.uk/r/5T77KM9_Weald_VDS_PP_main.